-Following feedback from our stakeholders on the importance of ESG, we completed a thorough review of our current operations in 2020, assessing our impact across energy use and carbon emissions, waste, our people, customers and local communities.
+Following feedback from our stakeholders on the importance of ESG, we completed a thorough review of our current operations, assessing our impact across energy use and carbon emissions, waste, our people, customers and local communities.

-In 2021, we developed on this further by evaluating our progress across all of the GRI indicators, spanning governance, economic, environment and social.
-This year, we expanded our material issues to cover additional areas which we felt are important to consider when understanding our impact.
+In order to develop this exercise further, we have evaluated our progress across all of the GRI indicators, spanning governance, economic, environment and social.
+We have expanded our material issues to cover additional areas which we felt are important to consider when understanding our impact.